UCBoulder/PHYS-4430/raw-content/gaussian-beams-2-raw.md

 The second week of the Gaussian Beams lab is intended to introduce you to LabVIEW and guide you though interfacing LabVIEW with the instrumentation and data acquisition systems that we use in this course.

 This week's lab is divided into two parts.
-In part 1, you are guided through the LabVIEW environment and will get to see many useful features that can be realized throughout this course.
+In part 1, you are guided through the LabVIEW Environment and will get to see many useful features that can be realized throughout this course.
 In part 2, you begin to see the power of using LabVIEW to interface with your lab experiment by acquiring data through a standard National Instrument data acquisition device, [NI USB-6009](http://sine.ni.com/nips/cds/view/p/lang/en/nid/201987).
 This multifunction USB powered device has 4 (differential) analog inputs (14-bit, 48 kS/s), 2 analog outputs (12-bit, 150 S/s), 12 digital I/O channels, and a 32-bit counter.

 ## What is LabVIEW?